lipuradanielrutherford/Cybersecurity/README.md

-# GoogleCybersecurity
+# Cybersecurity

-This includes all the activities I've take from Coursera.
+This includes all the activities I've taken from Coursera.